 All contributions go through an international peer-review process.
 Paper submissions are accepted in Swahili, English, French and German and should be formatted according to our guidelines.
-The journal has neither article processing nor article submission charges.
-The deadline for submissions to be considered for the following volume is 15th July.
+The deadline for submissions to be considered for the following volume is the 31st of January.

 Swahili Forum invites you to submit papers on all aspects of Swahili language, culture, society, politics, history, religion, philosophy and whatever can be labeled as Swahili Studies (which is neither a geographically nor an ethnic circumscribed area) as well as book reviews pertaining to these topics.
 Writers are also welcome to submit original works such as poems or short stories.
 As well, we invite our contributors to submit bibliographical information on Swahili topics.